nori0428/mod_websocket/README.md

 Characteristics
 ------

-1.Supports WebSocket Proxy and WebSocket-TCP Proxy:
+1.Supports WebSocket Proxy and WebSocket-TCP Proxy.

   You can choose either WebSocket Proxy or WebSocket-TCP Proxy to every request URI.

 2.Supported protocols: hybi-00 and RFC-6455.

-  see [Can I use...](http://caniuse.com/#feat=websockets) for browser support.
+  See [Can I use...](http://caniuse.com/#feat=websockets) for browser support.

 3.Automatic base64 {en, de}code on hybi-00 spec by setting "base64" section true.

   (my answer of https://github.com/nori0428/mod_websocket/issues/19)

   A more detailed description has been described in the [INSTALL](https://github.com/nori0428/mod_websocket/blob/master/INSTALL).